MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ### Combine UART + DMA for data transmission

-Everything gets simplier when application transmits data, length of data is known in advance and memory to transmit is ready.
+Everything gets simpler when the application transmits data, the length of data is known in advance and the memory to transmit is ready.
 For the sake of this example, we use memory for `Helloworld` message.
 In *C language* it would be:

 ```c